Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Finite-Size Effects and MC Simulations

-Nevertheless, even in the consensus phase, no single state remains dominant throughout the entire simulation --- the system jumps among all $q$ states -- see \fig{fig:MCjumps} --- each maximum of the concentration represents a configuration where one of the Potts states becomes dominant and shallow energy barriers allow the system to switch between degenerated states.
-Comparing \fig{fig:MCjumps}(a) and \fig{fig:MCjumps}(b) we see that these jumps become less frequent when the Monte Carlo temperature lowers.
+Nevertheless, even in the consensus phase, no single state remains dominant throughout the entire simulation --- the system jumps among all $q$ states -- see \cref{fig:mc-temperature-jumps} --- each maximum of the concentration represents a configuration where one of the Potts states becomes dominant and shallow energy barriers allow the system to switch between degenerate configurations.
+Comparing \cref{fig:mc-temperature-jumps}(a) and \cref{fig:mc-temperature-jumps}(b), we observe that these jumps become less frequent when the MC temperature lowers.
 We also observe decrease in jump frequency when we increase the depth of the potential barrier by increasing $J_3$.